rhzxg/rhzxg/README.md

 🐟 My [**MessAround** ](https://github.com/CodingDogzxg/MessAround) repo using for waching videos during work is in updating.

 🤑 My [**ZhihuStatistics**](https://github.com/CodingDogzxg/zhihu_stats) readme card generator repo is in updating now!
 It's awesome!
-I've already add it up upper in this readme!
+I've already added it up upper in this readme!

 🙉 There are two repos help students at my unversity get an easier way to grab classes and evaluate at the end of whichever semester.
 Two repos: